endlessmind/Logitech-G19-display-reverse-engineering/README.md

-The first 16 bytes are header.
+The first 16 bytes is the header.

 Following that is 496 bytes of nonsens data

 and finally 153 600 bytes of image data

 </br>

-To understand more about the format, we need to know one things first!
+To understand more about the format, we need to know one things first:

-The format of the original image is irrelevant, as long as we can extract the color of each pixel.
+<b>The format of the original image is irrelevant, as long as we can extract the color of each pixel.</b>

 </br>